Located

 Visitors

-enjoy exceptional fishing, hiking and camping oppurtunities, canoeing,
+enjoy exceptional fishing, hiking and camping opportunities, canoeing,

 salmon at the Swift Creek spawning channel or explore the George Hicks